Waadtss/ArReverseDictionary/README.md

 }

 ```
-The English dictionary has the same value as the Arabic dictionary and can be utilized in the second task
+The English dictionary has the same keys as the Arabic dictionary and can be utilized in the second task

 ### Using the dataset files